The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Data

-\para{Selection of benign (control) domains.} In order to facilitate comparisons of the prevalence of specific behaviors between misinformation and benign domains, we created a control set of non-misinformation domains (\control).
-For each domain in \misinfo{ranked}, we included the most-similarly ranked non-misinformation domain that also had an \ads file.
-We performed matching based on ranks to avoid confounds related to popularity of domains.
+\para{Selection of benign (control) websites.} To facilitate comparisons of the prevalence of compliance issues between misinformation and benign websites, we created a control set of non-misinformation websites (\control).
+For each website in \misinfo{ranked}, we included the most similarly ranked non-misinformation website that also had an \ads file.
+We performed matching based on website domain ranks to avoid confounds related to website popularity.
 We also created a control set of the Tranco top-100K domains which contained an \ads file (\controlfull).
 This dataset was used to investigate the broad prevalence of pooling.
-These four sets of domains (\misinfo{full}, \misinfo{ranked}, \control, and \controlfull) are the subject of our study.
+These four sets of websites (\misinfo{full}, \misinfo{ranked}, \control, and \controlfull) are the subject of our study.